 Image: Great Play of Cherry Creek (source)

 Great Play of Cherry Creek is more than just an interactive gym for kids, as its patented design is built to develop their motor skills, fitness, and coordination, as well as sports skills.
 Their mission is to develop a love of physical activity so they can lead active, healthy, and confident lives, whether they choose to eventually pursue competitive athletics, or simply play and move for fun.
 Data from the CDC (2015-2016) indicates that nearly one in five school age children and young people in the United States suffers from obesity, a number that has more than tripled over the past forty years.
 Physical activity and development not only influences health and counteracts this negative trend, it also improves self-esteem, increases concentration power, and leads to greater academic success.
 But the most important factor in all of this is...that it’s FUN!!
-If you would like information about summer camps, birthday parties, classes, or any of the other services they offer, make sure to visit their homepage or call at (303) 955-0287.
+With that being said summer is right around the corner so now is the perfect time to register for classes, but please hurry because the schedule kicks off June 11th and spots are filling up fast!
+If you would like information about birthday parties, summer camps, private lessons, classes, or any of the other services they offer, make sure to visit their homepage or call at (303) 955-0287.

 Monkey Bizness: Centennial It may seem like a no-brainer, but play and physical activity are an essential part of every child’s proper growth and development, yet a worrying 74% of kids between 5-10 don’t get enough exercise.
 Finding safe, fun places to take your kids can be a challenge, however.
 Enter Monkey Bizness and its indoor setting, complete with jungle gyms, slides, toddler and infant play areas, play structures, and more, helping every kid be an active child.
 The center also offers food items, and can host birthday parties, group/special events, or camps.
 For more info, please visit their homepage, or call (303) 790-8885.